crownedgrouse/geas/README.md

 Geas will tell you if some beam files are compiled native.

+Geas will tell you the installed patches and recommend patches that should be installed depending your code.

 For example , if a dependency is using ``application:ensure_all_started/1`` your project can only be used starting ``R16B02`` or if ``maps`` is used somewhere, starting ``17.0``.
 On contrary, ``pg`` module cannot be used after ``17.5``.

 For more details, see [Wiki](https://github.com/crownedgrouse/geas/wiki).